 Elizabeth (Liz) Grieco is a Senior Science Research Analyst at the National Science Foundation’s National Center for Science and Engineering Statistics (NCSES).
 She previously worked as a Senior Writer/Editor at Pew Research Center, writing about newsroom employment trends and the characteristics of newsroom employees.
 Liz has also held positions at the U.S. Census Bureau, the Department of Homeland Security, and the Migration Policy Institute, authoring publications on the characteristics of the foreign born, migration data, remittances, the second generation/children of immigrants, and race.
 She holds a Ph.D. in sociology and demography from Florida State University, a master’s in anthropology from the University of Kansas, a bachelor’s in anthropology from the University of Cincinnati, and a master’s in Interactive Journalism from American University.
+The content on this site reflects Liz’s personal research and writing and is separate from her work at the National Science Foundation.

 Featured Article